The effects of stress on your health can be far-reaching. Some of the conditions often associated with stress include

 Many people report that they experience stress relief through the use of alternative therapies, such as

-yoga.
+.
 Regarding the use of massage therapy, one study failed to find regular massage more effective for controlling stress than use of a relaxation tape.

 A study failed to find either cognitive behavioral therapy or increased physical activity helpful for stress-related illnesses.